taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Min: **"Entou, você não se importa com eles??
 Eles também são Earthers!"**

 *translation: "So, you don't care about them??
-They're also Earthers!"*
+They're Earthers too!"*

 Off-panel: **"Aiii, Minkinha, quando você vai aprender *um pouco de paciência*?"**

 *translation: "Aiii, little Minka, when will you learn **a little bit of patience**?"*

-### Page 4

 Majhee Suh, soon to be in her 90s, pushes her way through the crowd to the front.
 She is tiny, wrinkled, and no longer able to climb trees, but her back is still straight, and she eyes her granddaughter with laser-beam eyes.
 Min sheepishly withdraws and looks down, scowling.

-Majhee sighs.

-Majhee: **"Infelizmente, eu concordo com a minha neta.
-Eu estava preocupado que esse dia chegasse...mas, primeiro nós comemos!"**

-*translation: "Unfortunately, I agree with my granddaughter.
-I was worried that this day would come...but, first we eat!"*
+Majhee lets her stern look soften a bit.

+Majhee: **"Eu acho que agora temos algumas evidências para apoiar o seu Busca Primera, Minka..."**

+*translation: "I guess we now have some evidence to support your First Quest, Minka..."*

 Majhee grins and her eyes twinkle.

-Majhee: **"Ninguém pode pensar com o estômago vazio!"**
+Majhee: **"Mas, primeiro nós comemos!
+Ninguém pode pensar com o estômago vazio!"**

-*translation: "No one can think with an empty stomach!"*
+*translation: "But, first we eat!
+No one can think with an empty stomach!"*

-### Page 5
+### Page 10

 Asoka, Iri still tucked into their neck, has been seated next to Min on floor mats in front of a low table piled high with more food than Asoka has seen in weeks.
 It's midday, and bright natural light floods the Central Hearth, but the temperature is comfortable.
 Overhead, an enormous eSyrup bubble protects the Central Hearth from the harsh sun and poisonous air, like a giant cell membrane.
 The day's cooking crew has just brought out the last of the serving plates, piled high with steaming hot food that makes Asoka's salivation response go wild.
 Asoka's face veil annotates the many strange fishes, vegetables, fruit, and grain laid out in lavish display.

 We see Nicola Cavalcanti, now a robust and cheeky grandmother in her 50s, carrying out the last trays of [escabeche](https://en.wikipedia.org/wiki/Escabeche) made with [tambaqui](https://en.wikipedia.org/wiki/Tambaqui), and behind her, another elder, [one of the few men with white hair and wrinkles](https://www.theguardian.com/society/2013/jan/29/men-cancer-deaths-greater-women), carries out large bowls full of [kkakdugi](https://en.wikipedia.org/wiki/Kkakdugi).

+At one end of the Central Hearth is a large stone basin.
+On either side of the spigot coming out of the stone basin, 2 lines of Automata Elders wait their turn to fill large metal bowls with the rapidly flowing and high pressure water from the spigot.
+Each of these Elders have a long, folded piece of beautiful pale blue cloth folded over one shoulder.

 As the last serving bowl is placed on the tables, a hush falls over the entire room.
 Asoka, eager to start eating, looks around in confusion, then hesitantly starts to reach for a bowl of rice.
 Min slaps down Asoka's hand.